riteshharge/OptimizeList-AI/README.md

 Price

-Uses the original product price only
+Uses original product price only

 Keywords

 5–10 relevant keywords

-Focused on search terms similar to the title
+Focused on search terms related to the title